Romesh Chunder Dutt: Literature

 He served as the first president of Bangiya Sahitya Parishad (বঙ্গীয় সাহিত্য পরিষদ) in 1894, while Rabindranath Tagore and Navinchandra Sen were the vice-presidents of the society.

 His The Literature of Bengal presented "a connected story of literary and intellectual progress in Bengal" over eight centuries, commencing with the early Sanskrit poetry of Jayadeva.
 It traced Chaitanya's religious reforms of the sixteenth century, Raghunatha Siromani's school of formal logic, and Ishwar Chandra Vidyasagar's brilliance, coming down to the intellectual progress of the nineteenth century Bengal.

-This book was presented by Thacker, Spink & Co. in Calcutta and Archibald Constable in London in 1895, but the idea had formed earlier in Dutt's mind while he managed famine relief and economic recovery operations in Dakhin Shahbazpur.
+This book was presented by Thacker, Spink & Company in Calcutta and Archibald Constable in London in 1895, but the idea had formed earlier in Dutt's mind while he managed famine relief and economic recovery operations in Dakhin Shahbazpur.
 It had appeared originally under the disguise of an assumed name in 1877.
-It was dedicated to his esteemed uncle, Rai Shashi Chandra Dutt Bahadur.
+It was dedicated to his uncle, Rai Shashi Chandra Dutt Bahadur.

 History

 He was a major economic historian of India of the nineteenth century.
-His thesis on de-industrialization of India under the British rule remains forceful argument in Indian historiography.
+His thesis on de-industrialization of India under the British rule remains a significant argument in Indian historiography.
 To quote him: